Whimsy Park Project--COMPLETED

-The Whimsy Park project has transformed a vacant lot at 130 East Washington Street into a temporary public park, and the exterior wall of the adjoining property at 128 East Washington into a mural and an "Art Wall."
+The Whimsy Park Project has been completed.
+The vacant lot at 130 East Washington Street is now a temporary public park with a mural--an "Art Wall"--on, exterior of the adjoining property at 128 East Washington.
 Maintaining the park and holding events and other community gatherings will now be the focus of the project and the "Friends of Whimsy Park."

 October 1, 2016

 Yes!
 Volunteer help for various aspects of the project at various times is critical to the project’s success.